-The Department of Public Safety is the government agency in charge of background checks for the state.
+The Department of Public Safety is the government agency in charge of background checks in Nevada.
 They only allow individuals to request a copy of their own background check report.
-When requesting, the person must fill out form DPS-006 and submit it with a fingerprint card as proof of identity.
+When requesting, the person must fill out form DPS-006and submit it with a fingerprint card as proof of identity.
 They must also pay $23.50 per copy.
 Someone may also authorize another person to get a copy of their records for employment or other purposes.
 The state allows background records to be used for the following purposes:

 Some criminal court records are publicly accessible.

-A Nevada background check will show basic information and a full criminal history including arrests, warrants, convictions, and incarcerations.
-Nevada background checks will also show the person’s name, address, race, age, date of birth, gender, and physical description.
+A background check in Nevada will show basic information and a full criminal history including arrests, warrants, convictions, and incarcerations.
+A state of Nevada background check will also show the person’s name, address, race, age, date of birth, gender, and physical description.

 The most common reason for a NV background report is for employment.
 They require dozens of types of businesses to perform them before hiring.
 They disallow the hiring of anyone with serious felony convictions in roles where the safety or care of others is part of the job.

 Also available are public background reports that are pulled from many public and private sources to create comprehensive profiles to use before dating someone new, when finding an old friend online, before going into business with a new partner, looking up a neighbor or potential roommate.
 Those types of reports contain:

 Marriages and Divorces

 A Nevada criminal background check contains someone’s entire criminal history including misdemeanors, felonies, and severe driving offenses.
 It will also show sex offenses and any incarcerations including parole or probation sentencing.